Final Girl - All 20+ Feature Film Boxes Compared!

 Krampus / Christmas Village (Santa's Village)

-⬥ outside series – released Dec.
+⬥ outside the series – released Dec.
 2023, between S2 and S3

 Player reports · preliminary